wp-plugins/wp-helpers/readme.txt

 * Disable Upgrade Notifications for WordPress, Themes and Plugins (individually).
 * Hide Dashboard widgets.
 * Set the default Dashboard columns.
+* View Screen Information in the Help Tab.

 = Writing =
 * Set the default Post editor (Visual or HTML).